+There is no question that we get storms in Alabama.
 But don’t take our word for it.
 The National Weather Service’s severe weather summary for 2020 reported 78 tornadoes, 766 high wind events, and 47 hailstorms in Alabama.

 Looking into NOAA’s storm events database for hail events in 2020, we find that Huntsville experienced one-inch diameter hail during an April 8 storm.
 Mobile saw high winds and hail on May 27.
 Birmingham Airport experienced a hailstorm on June 3.
-Ther was no mention of the size of the hail in those last two locations.
+There was no mention of the size of the hail in those last two locations.
 Golf ball-sized hail was reported in Mt.
 Sterling on April 8, Waterloo on April 9, and Horton on May 22.

 What is Hail?

 During a thunderstorm, updraft winds form that can carry raindrops high into the atmosphere.
 The freezing temperature at high altitudes produces ice.
 That mechanism can continue with layers of ice forming over the original each time the ice hits an updraft carrying it into freezing conditions.

 When the weight of the ice overcomes the updraft, the hail makes its way toward the ground.
 However, along the way, winds move the ice at an angle or even sideways in very strong winds.

 Depending on the conditions hail ranges from a quarter-inch diameter or pea size to one-inch diameter or quarter size to four-inch diameter or softball size.
 The largest hailstone found in the U.S. was in South Dakota and had a diameter of eight inches and weighed one pound, 15 ounces.

 The size is one key element of the damage from hail.
 The other is the speed the hail is traveling.
 Small size hail travels between nine and 25 mph.
 Quarter size hail is usually moving at 25 to 40 mph.
 Hail at four-inch diameter can reach over 100 mph.